alphagov/govuk_redirector-puppet/README.md

-# Redirector Puppet Config
+# GOV.UK 301 Redirector Puppet Config

-This repo contains the puppet config for the web redirector for gov.uk
+This repo contains the puppet config for the 301 redirector for gov.uk.
+This redirects every request for gov.uk to www.gov.uk.

 # Pre-requisites